ibexa/documentation-developer/docs/releases/ez_platform_v2.2.0.md

 ### Simplified use of content and languages in API

-This release introduces a few but notable simplifications to usage of API, here are some highlights:
+This release introduces a few but notable simplifications to API use.
+Here are some highlights:

 **Location object now gives access to Content**